 Microscopic amounts of formaldehyde exist just about everywhere, so it’s hard to say anything is truly “formaldehyde-free”.
 However, Ambient™ bamboo floors come very close with ‘effectively zero’ (less than .02 parts per million) formaldehyde emissions and they fully meet the No Added Urea Formaldehyde (NAUF) standards.

 If a person is exposed to higher concentrations of formaldehyde off-gassing, they can experience health problems like irritation of the eyes, nose, and throat, skin irritation, depression and mood changes, insomnia, attention deficits, nausea, impairment of dexterity, memory, and equilibrium, headaches, and diseases like cancer.

 When shopping for new flooring, researching the floor’s formaldehyde emissions and VOCs (volatile organic compounds) is vitally important.
 Choosing high-quality flooring from a reputable manufacturer like Ambient™ is a great place to start.
-To read more about the safety of our bamboo flooring, check out our blog post here.
+Read more about the safety of our bamboo flooring.

 DID YOU KNOW?
 Bamboo and hardwood are considered some of the safest options when it comes to installing flooring in your home.

 Linoleum is a very good option for flooring to avoid toxic substances.
 Excluding the topcoat, it’s typically made from bio-based and non-hazardous ingredients, and is free of the problematic additives used in vinyl products.
 However, all floors on the market contain a topcoat which may contain substances of concern, and which manufacturers often do not disclose.
 Since this is not unique to linoleum, it does not impact the rating - see the Read More section above for more information.